xtermjs/xtermjs.org/_docs/guides/hooks.md

 With the upcoming of affordable, more capable graphical hardware in the 90s and the wider adoption of GUIs in general, hardware terminals became quickly obsolete.
 Still POSIX derived operating systems kept their strong affiliation to the command-line interface in the form of terminal emulators running in the GUI.

-Prominent early emulator examples are `DECTerm` and `xterm`, which both aimed primarily for DEC VT series compatibility.
-While `DECTerm` was seen as superior in the beginning in terms of emulated capabilities, `xterm` soon closed the gap, was widely available as a capable open source emulator and eventually became the de-facto standard of VT compatible emulation these days.
+Prominent early emulators of the 80s are `DECTerm` and `xterm`, which both aimed primarily for DEC VT series compatibility.
+While `DECTerm` was seen as superior in the beginning in terms of emulated capabilities, `xterm` soon closed the gap, was widely available as an open source emulator and eventually became the de-facto standard of VT compatible emulation these days.
 Despite its age, `xterm` is still under very active development by Thomas E. Dickey ([changelog](https://invisible-island.net/xterm/xterm.log.html)).